Krishnaism: Modern times

 The Pranami Sampradaya (Pranami Panth) emerged in the 17th century in Gujarat, based on the Krishna-focussed syncretist Hindu-Islamic teachings of a Sindh-born Devchandra Maharaj (1581–1655) and his famous successor, Mahamati Prannath (1618–1694).

-During the 18th century at Kolkata existed the Sakhībhāvakas community, whose members ware female dress in order to identify themselves with the gopis, companions of Radha.
+During the 18th century in Kolkata, there existed the Sakhībhāvakas community, whose members wore female dress in order to identify themselves with the gopis, companions of Radha.

-In non-Indo-Aryan Manipur region, after a short period of Ramaism penetration, Gaudiya Vaishnavism spread, especially from beginning the second quarter of the 18th century (Manipuri Vaishnavism, the lineage of Natottama Thakura).
+In non-Indo-Aryan Manipur region, after a short period of Ramaism penetration, Gaudiya Vaishnavism spread, especially from the beginning of the second quarter of the 18th century (Manipuri Vaishnavism, the lineage of Natottama Thakura).

-In the 1890s in Bengal, Mahanam Sampraday emerged as an offshoot of Gaudiya Vaishnavism.
+In the 1890s in Bengal, Mahanam Sampradaya emerged as an offshoot of Gaudiya Vaishnavism.
 Prabhu Jagadbandhu was considered a new incarnation of Krishna, Chaitanya Mahaprabhu and Nityananda by his followers.

-At the beginning of the 20th century the first attempts at a Krishnaite mission in the West began.
-A pioneer of American mission has become Baba Premananda Bharati (1858–1914) from the circle of mentioned Prabhu Jagadbandhu.
-Baba Bharati founded in 1902 the short-lived "Krishna Samaj" society in New York City and built a temple in Los Angeles.
-He was an author of the first full-length treatment of Gaudiya Vaishnavism in English Sree Krishna—the Lord of Love (New York, 1904); the author sent the book to Russian writer Leo Tolstoy, who was intrigued and used text for composition his notable A Letter to a Hindu.
-Baba Bharati's followers later formed several organisations in US, including now defunct the Order of Living Service and the AUM Temple of Universal Truth.
+At the beginning of the 20th century the first attempts at establishing a Krishnaite mission in the West began.
+A pioneer of American mission was Baba Premananda Bharati (1858–1914) from the circle of Prabhu Jagadbandhu.
+Baba Bharati founded the short-lived "Krishna Samaj" society in New York City in 1902 and built a temple in Los Angeles.
+He was an author of the first full-length treatment of Gaudiya Vaishnavism in English, Sree Krishna—the Lord of Love (New York, 1904); The author sent the book to Russian writer Leo Tolstoy, who was intrigued and used the text for composition his notable A Letter to a Hindu.
+Baba Bharati's followers later formed several organisations in US, including now the now-defunct Order of Living Service and the AUM Temple of Universal Truth.

-Within Gaudiya Vaishnavism in 20th century was also established the reform Gaudiya Math and its largest worldwide successor, the International Society for Krishna Consciousness (a.k.a.
-Hare Krishna Movement), formed in New York by acharya A. C. Bhaktivedanta Swami Prabhupada.
+Within Gaudiya Vaishnavism, the Gaudiya Math was established in the 20th century, along with its largest successor, the International Society for Krishna Consciousness (a.k.a.
+Hare Krishna Movement), founded in New York by A. C. Bhaktivedanta Swami Prabhupada.

-There is the number of neo-Hindu Krishnaite organisations only partially related to traditional sampradayas, such as Jagadguru Kripalu Parishat, Jagadguru Kripaluji Yog, and westernezed Science of Identity Foundation.
+There are a number of neo-Hindu Krishnaite organisations that are only partially related to traditional sampradayas, such as Jagadguru Kripalu Parishat, Jagadguru Kripaluji Yog, and Science of Identity Foundation.

 Krishnaite authors continue to create major theological and poetic works.
-For instance, the Shri Radhacharita Mahakavyam—the 1980s epic poem of Kalika Prasad Shukla that focuses on devotion to Krishna as the universal lover—"one of the rare, high-quality works in Sanskrit in the twentieth century."
+For instance, the Shri Radhacharita Mahakavyam—the 1980s epic poem of Kalika Prasad Shukla, which focuses on devotion to Krishna as the universal lover is—"one of the rare, high-quality works in Sanskrit in the twentieth century."